 Today’s incident is another attempt by Kazakhstan to exploit every opportunity in its bid to silence critical journalists.
 Kazakhstan systematically rejects the recommendations of the UN and EU regarding the abolition of criminal charges for ‘defamation’ and ‘spreading false information’.
 Still, the number of journalists prosecuted under these articles continues to rise.
 New bans and suspensions on the circulations of inconvenient media outlets have been recorded in Kazakhstan.
 Presently, several journalists, human rights defenders and activists are facing criminal charge in relation to their social network posts.

-On the eve of the visit of Vice-President of the European Commission Federica Mogherini to Kazakhstan, the Open Dialog Foundation hereby urges the EU to take a principled stance: the signing of an enhanced Partnership and Cooperation Agreement with Kazakhstan should be conditional on the implementation by Kazakhstan of EU recommendations regarding the protection of freedom of speech.
+On the eve of the visit of Vice-President of the European Commission Federica Mogherini to Kazakhstan, the Open Dialogue Foundation hereby urges the EU to take a principled stance: the signing of an enhanced Partnership and Cooperation Agreement with Kazakhstan should be conditional on the implementation by Kazakhstan of EU recommendations regarding the protection of freedom of speech.
 Kazakhstan should immediately close the criminal cases against journalists, cease carrying raids on offices of media outlets, stop impeding the work of journalists and amend legislation in order to exclude the possibility of the closure of independent media outlets and of the criminal prosecution of journalists.